ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 FXCM provides a respectable variety of market research from a combination of in-house content and third-party materials.
 Overall, FXCM’s research is a touch above the industry average and will satisfy most forex traders, though it’s not as rich or diverse as what’s offered by the best brokers in this category.

-Research overview: FXCM’s research tools include premium content from Trading Central, news headlines from Investing.com and FxStreet, and a market screener tool on FXCM’s website.
-There is also premium content available from eFX Data, which I found to be a source for high-quality market analysis.
-Finally, FXCM Plus provides signals and trading ideas powered by Trading Central, alongside Autochartist which is available as an indicator from the FXCM app store.
+Research overview: FXCM’s research tools include premium content from Trading Central, news headlines from Investing.com and FxStreet, and a market screener tool powered by TipRanks.
+There is also premium content available from eFX Data, which I found to be a source for high-quality market analysis, including headlines from Refinitiv.
+Finally, FXCM Plus provides signals and trading ideas powered by Trading Central.

 If you reside in the EU: Some of FXCM’s research services and content are not available to EU residents, such as its Insights in-house research (e.g., trading signals, live online classroom, SMS trade alerts, video library, and trade volatility tool).